社區警報 跨站腳本攻擊 Ecover Builder(CVE20264077)

 <\s*script\b|on[a-z]+\s*=|javascript:

 Action: block or sanitize and log.
-Apply to POSTs to /wp-admin/post.php/wp-admin/post-new.php.
+Apply to POSTs to /wp-admin/post.php and /wp-admin/post-new.php.

 3. Add a render-time filter that enforces numeric IDs: